NHSDigital/integration-adaptor-nhais/specification/README.md

 # GP Links - NHAIS OpenAPI Documentation

 For convenience an [HTML Version](out/index.html) of [nhais-adaptor.yaml](nhais-adaptor.yaml) is committed into the repository.
-This should not be considered official documentation.
+The HTML should not be considered official documentation.
 Any examples, code samples, and references to SDKs in this HTML document are incorrect.

 This is a temporary solution to facilitate review and feedback while the adaptor is in development.
 If you need to